calmm-js/documentation/introduction-to-calmm.md

 It pays off to be declarative where it matters.

-There is more to say about lists, but we defer further discussion until later.
+There is more to say about lists, especially in conjunction with stateful components, but we defer further discussion until later.

 ### Lenses